sweattep/modern_quotes/README.md

 >When you're somebody like myself, in order to be attractive, you have to develop something, you have to learn something, you have to do something.
 So you become a bit more interesting.

 >Toriyama entered the manga industry by submitting a work to an amateur contest

+>Those are the ones who have purchased error [in exchange] for guidance, so their transaction has brought no profit, nor were they guided.